 An Islamic marriage is not recognized by Ontario courts.
 Likewise, a legal civil marriage is not recognized in Islamic laws.
+These are two different processes that do not effect each other.
 Therefore, it is necessary to complete both processes so that both parties are protected Islamically and legally.

 For a civil marriage you must first apply for a marriage licence with your local city.
 For Ontario, you will require: